-Towards the end of December, Google started showing third-party reviews in hotel listings in Google My Business and local listings.
+Towards the end of December, Google started showing third-party reviews in hotel listings in Google Business Profile and local listings.
 This means reviews from TripAdvisor, Expedia and other online travel sources feature more prominently in the review section for hotels.

 Users can select to view reviews from “All”, Google only or any of the third-party sources featured.

 While we shouldn’t make presumptions about any of this, Google appears to be testing third-party reviews as further pressure mounts over how it formats travel search results.
 More on this shortly.

 Google isn’t the only tech giant that wants to corner a chunk of the travel market; Microsoft has a new platform to compete with tools like Google Trips.
 Outings is available on iOS and Android (but not Windows Phone) and it’s very much a direct competitor of Google Trips.

 The platform acts as a discovery tool for people who are planning trips, looking for inspiration or trying to find things in their area as they travel.
 As things stand, it’s only available in the US but hopefully Microsoft will expand the platform and its features to bring some added competition to Google.